Baby Steps: 10 Proven Tips to Write Better Essays in English

 Proper grammar is difficult for even the most fluent English speakers.
 Because you are learning English, you actually have an advantage.
 Many native speakers learned improper grammar from the start.
 It’s difficult to undo the damage caused by a lifetime of writing improperly.

 As you learn the English language, make a serious effort to practice your grammar and sentence structure.
 One way to spot improper grammar in your own English writing is to read each sentence backwards (start with the last word and end with the first).
 This way, you won’t be fooled by how the words sound when you read them in your head.

 Is everything in the correct tense (past, present, future, etc.)?
 If you’re writing about plurals, are the possessive nouns plural?
 Are the apostrophes in the right places?
 Does every sentence end with a punctuation mark (period, question mark, exclamation point)?
-Reading the text backwards make you focus on the rules of grammar instead of the flow of the sentence.
+Reading the text backwards makes you focus on the rules of grammar instead of the flow of the sentence.

 6. Use an Online Thesaurus and a Dictionary